terrynini/CTF-writeup/SECCON-2018-quals/README.md

 The architecture of the elf is `moxie`, can be known by `strings`.

-The binary would prints :
+The binary would print :

 ```sh
 This program uses special instructions.